-- a.
-Recipients must inform DHS immediately of any information received from any source alleging a violation of a prohibition in paragraph 1. a of this award term. - b.
-It is DHS's right to terminate unilaterally that is described in paragraph 1.b or 2 of this section: - 1) Implements TVPA, Section 106(g) as amended by 22 U.S.C.
-7104(g)), and - 2) Is in addition to all other remedies for noncompliance that are available to us under this award. - c.
-Recipients must include the requirements of paragraph 1. a of this award term in any subaward made to a private entity.
+a.
+Recipients must inform DHS immediately of any information received from any source alleging a violation of a prohibition in paragraph 1.a of this award term.

+b.
+It is DHS's right to terminate unilaterally that is described in paragraph 1.b or 2 of this section:

+1) Implements TVPA, Section 106(g) as amended by 22 U.S.C.
+7104(g)), and c.
+Recipients must include the requirements of paragraph 1.a of this award term in any subaward made to a private entity.